 We cover major aspects of the following core areas affected by EU law:

 Many of our commercial law experts deal with issues of EU law, particularly in relation to competition and telecommunications issues, representing and advising commercial entities from a number of industries.
 We advise regularly in market sectors such as energy, financial services, food and pharmaceutical regulation that are subject to detailed EU legislation.
 Members are also involved in all aspects of EU sanctions law, in relation to their effects on states, individuals and companies.
-You can find out more about our experience through visiting our commercial law, competition and telecommunications pages.

 Our members have advised and acted in litigation involving a range of State aid issues, including the grant and restructuring of aid, aid related to different public sectors and social objectives, appeals against Commission decisions, and aid for the purposes of regeneration schemes and infrastructure projects.
 We are currently involved in a series of cases in the UK domestic courts concerning aid to the operators of sports venues brought by the owners of Coventry City FC against Coventry City Council.